-Note: This is a long-running operation, and its progress can be tracked and cancelled by using the Progress Monitor on the Dialog Framework.
+Note: Verify is a long-running operation, and its progress can be tracked and canceled by using the Progress Monitor on the Dialog Framework.

 When checking the integrity of backup sets, the progress status at the bottom left of the dialog box will read "Verifying" rather than "Executing."

 SQL Server 2019 (15.x) uses a different default path than earlier versions.
-Therefore, to restore a database that was created in the default location of an earlier version of SQL Server, you must use the MOVE option.
+To restore a database that was created in the default location of an earlier version of SQL Server, you must use the MOVE option.

 Restoring from an Encrypted Backup

-Restore requires that the certificate or asymmetric key that was originally used to create the backup is available on the instance you are restoring to.
+Restore requires that the certificate or asymmetric key that was originally used to create the backup is available on the instance you're restoring to.
 The account performing the restore should have VIEW DEFINITIONS on the certificate or asymmetric key.
-Certificates used to encrypt backup should not be renewed or updated.
+Don't renew or update certificates used to encrypt backup.

 Restoring from Microsoft Azure Storage

 Select URL from the Backup media type: drop-down list from the Select backup devices dialog box.
-Then click Add to open the Select a Backup File Location dialog where you can select an existing SQL Server credential/Azure storage container, add a new Azure storage container with a shared access signature, or generate a shared access signature and SQL Server credential for an existing storage container.
+Next, select Add to open the Select a Backup File Location.
+Select an existing SQL Server credential and Azure storage container.
+Add a new Azure storage container with a shared access signature.+ Or generate a shared access signature and SQL Server credential for an existing storage container.
 Once connected to the storage account, the backup files are displayed in the Locate Backup File in Microsoft Azure dialog where you can select the file to use for the restore.
 See also, Connect to A Microsoft Azure Subscription.